Bizagi presents a user-friendly Deployment Wizard to publish process versions to the Production environment, through a quick online procedure.

 This is important because Deployment to Production is a procedure that cannot be undone from Bizagi.

-We also strongly recommend that you to schedule the Deployment and make your team aware of it.
+We also strongly recommend you to schedule the Deployment and make your team aware of it.

 Bizagi's One-Click Deployment will temporarily stop Bizagi services, and therefore it should be done during non-working or off-peak hours.